How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Definition: Increased customer lifetime value from webinar-acquired customers compared to other acquisition channels.

 Why It Matters: Webinar-acquired customers often exhibit higher engagement, lower churn rates, and greater expansion potential due to the educational foundation provided.
+Webinars can also be used to engage existing customers, not just acquire new ones, leading to higher lifetime value through ongoing education and product updates.

 Calculation Formula: